 Honestly, I don’t know if there is anything a Manhattan can’t do.
 It took me to the sixth arrondissement for rye and vermouth, and on the métro there, I got a lesson in American whiskey as well as a chance to learn about the multicultural possibilities for le fromage bleu.
 However I’m going to try to stick with tradition on this cocktail, and take a pass on any nontraditional sushi.

-Some folks use a twist of citrus in their Manhattans and, yes, if you look around, there are a good number of people who “go rogue” with the cocktail and I recently read an article about some hardly soul that used 4 parts rye to 1 part vermouth, and even used non-rye in his.
+Some folks use a twist of citrus in their Manhattans and, yes, if you look around, there are a good number of people who “go rogue” with the cocktail and I recently read an article about some hardy soul that used 4 parts rye to 1 part vermouth, and even used non-rye in his.
 (I prefer rye.)
-But I am interesting in trying these with half sweet vermouth, and half dry – I guess another trip to the liquor store is in order.
+But I am interested in trying these with half sweet vermouth, and half dry, which is called a Perfect Manhattan.
+I guess another trip to the liquor store is in order.
 Cheers!

 - 4 ounces rye whiskey